enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 ## 2. Configure Federated Identities with Cognito

-Now we'll set up our login with Facebook capability.
-You will need to set up a Facebook Web Application so that your riders can log in to the UI and submit their Unicorn issues.
+Now we'll set up our login with Facebook capability, this allows any Facebook users to login to our application.

 Go into your Facebook Developer account and create an new application by [following these steps](https://developers.facebook.com/apps/).